 Our executive officers' base salaries depend on their position within the Company, the scope of their responsibilities, the period during which they have been performing those responsibilities and their overall performance.
 Base salaries are reviewed annually and are generally adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.
-Fiscal 2017 base salary adjustments for members of our Senior Management Group generally reflected a cost of living increase, with limited additional adjustments based on performance and changes in position or responsibility.
+Following the acquisition of RPC, the Compensation Committee approved adjustments to fiscal 2020 base salaries for certain of our executive officers to reflect changes in position or responsibility.